 - 1. Other Council websites such as Central Bedfordshire Council, or other local councils in the greater Flitwick area. - 2.
 Public service websites that provide information to the public, such as Police, Fire & Rescue Service, Safer Community Partnerships. - 3.
 Tourism websites that provide information to people wishing to visit the local area - 4.
 Specific business websites providing public information, at the discretion of the Council. - 5.
 Contact for local churches - 6.
 Links to websites of businesses who sponsor Council events or facilities. - 7.
 Local History and Museum websites. - 8.
-No individual businesses to be linked to the website, unless they are sponsors (as above). - 9.
-Links to websites of community groups or clubs which serve the Town. - 10.
-The Council to have the final decision as to whether a website meets the criteria set out in this Policy document. - 11.
+Links to websites of community groups or clubs which serve the Town. - 9.
+The Council to have the final decision as to whether a website meets the criteria set out in this Policy document. - 10.
 The following Disclaimer to be used: